-Welcome to White Pine Camp, a lovingly restored Adirondack Great Camp that once was the summer White House of President Calvin Coolidge.
+Welcome to White Pine Camp, a lovingly restored Adirondack Great Camp that once was the 1926 Summer White House of President Calvin Coolidge.

-Should you tear yourself away from camp, you'll find an entire smorgasbord of natural adventures.
-We are surrounded by the St. Regis Canoe Wilderness, with some of the most extensive paddling routes in the country.
-And, "down the street" - our version of two miles - is Paul Smith's College, where you are welcome to enjoy the fitness center, cafe and Visitor Interpretive Center, the ultimate source on snowshoe, cross-country skiing, bird watching and back-country hiking.
-When the desire for more "refined pursuits" surfaces, strike out for nearby Saranac Lake for a decidedly different downtown adventure.
-But, by far, the "Best of the Best" is White Pine Camp, a jewel in the Adirondack Great Camp tradition of classic rustic lodging in an astonishingly beautiful setting.
-Bring your family... your friends... or just bring yourself.
-Our Adirondack cabins and cottages have enough variety to accommodate all.
+The camp is surrounded by state land and the St. Regis Canoe Wilderness, with some of the most extensive paddling routes in the country.
+And, "down the street" is Paul Smith's College, where you are welcome to enjoy the fitness center, cafe and the Visitor Interpretive Center (VIC) on snowshoes, cross-country skiing, bird watching and back-country hiking.
+The village of Saranac Lake is nearby for a decidedly different downtown adventure.

 On The Map